 While it seems obvious now, George Stephen (the creator) knew that cooking with a lid over the fire would retain heat and improve the overall cooking experience, so he added a lid too.
 Soon after, “covered barbecuing” would be here to stay.

-Sometimes it takes someone just crazy enough to try something new to change the way we look at the world around us, and it’s this same spirit of innovation that fuels Weber’s success today.
-Weber’s grills are still designed and engineered in their Chicago headquarters and manufactured in their Huntley, Illinois plant.
+Sometimes it takes someone just crazy enough to try something new to change how we look at the world around us, and this same spirit of innovation fuels Weber’s success today.
+Weber’s grills are still designed and engineered in their Chicago headquarters and manufactured in their Chicago-suburb facility.

 Weber represents pure American ingenuity, and while the brand started the kettle grill craze, they still are an industry leader in innovation and quality.

 While traditionalists might not like gas grills, it is hard to deny their convenience.
-And Weber makes a few different types so that you can find the perfect size and feature level for your needs.
+And Weber makes a few different types to find the perfect size and feature level for your needs.

 The Weber Genesis Series is one step up from the Spirit Series.
 The smaller Genesis Series is about the same size as the larger Spirit grills.
 Still, they have more durable stainless steel components and notably have a sear station and side burner, so these bad boys are more advanced than the Spirit Series.
 At the top end, the Genesis II E-435 and S-435 are behemoth grills fit for any occasion.